-The web is full of both free as well as paid SSL certificate providers.
+The web is full of free and paid SSL certificate providers.

-While the free ones are effective, I will always recommend going for the paid one if you could afford it.
-The paid providers will offer the right support as well as the necessary tutorial to add the certificate.
+While the free ones are effective, I will always recommend going for the paid ones if you can afford it.
+The paid providers will offer the right support and the necessary tutorial to add the certificate.

-These are trusted brands and worth an investment only if you are making a lot of your blog or website.
+These are trusted brands and worth investing in only if you make a lot of your blog or website.
 However, normal content-based blogs could always opt for the free SSL certificate providers that will follow this list.

 Here are the best free SSL certificate providers to choose from: